geospaitial-lab/aviary/docs/cli_reference/postprocessing_pipeline.md

 - a [GeodataPostprocessor](../api_reference/geodata/geodata_postprocessor.md) to postprocess the geodata
 - a path to export the geodataframe

-These components are set up in a configuration file (.yaml) that is passed to the pipeline.<br />
+These components are set up in a configuration file (.yaml file) that is passed to the pipeline.<br />
 The configuration file must have the following structure:

 ``` yaml